Patrick Massey MD, PhD ALT-MED Medical and Physical Therapy

 ***I strongly do not recommend thyroid gland - based supplements.
 The levels of thyroid hormone are not standardized and results are quite variable.
 High dose iodine has no role in treating hypothyroidism.
 It can be toxic***

-Most physicians only prescribe T4 and, truth be told, T4 works just fine for most patients.
-However, in my experience, about 20 - 30% of patients who need thyroid medication simply do not do well on T4.
+Many physicians only prescribe T4 and, truth be told, T4 works just fine for most patients.
+However, in my experience, about 20 - 30% of patients who need thyroid medication simply do not do well on T4 alone.
 For a variety of reasons, they may not convert T4 into T3 very well or they simply need extra T3.
 The majority of these patients will do well on a T3/T4 combination medication.

 For most medical conditions, a number of medications are available because no one medication works for everyone.